Wearing History Archive Couture Pattern #AC104

 - NO sewing illustrations.
 You must be familiar with how to put a garment together using pattern shapes and garment illustration.

-- NO finishing techniques
+- NO finishing techniques or facing pieces

-- NO closure placement.
+- NO trim placement.

 - - - About Archive Couture Patterns - -